CobayaSampler/cobaya/docs/likelihoods.rst

 If your external likelihood needs the products of a **theory code**:

 1. In your function definition, define a *keyword* argument ``_theory`` with a default value stating the *needs* of your theory code, i.e. the argument that will be passed to the ``needs`` method of the theory code, to let it know what needs to be computed at every iteration.
-2. At runtime, the current theory code instance will be passed through that keyword, so you can use it to invoke the methods that return the necessary producs.
+2. At runtime, the current theory code instance will be passed through that keyword, so you can use it to invoke the methods that return the necessary products.

 For an application, check out :doc:`cosmo_external_likelihood`.